 Interconnectedness

-Using standard API based integration capabilities to seamlessly connect with other enterprise systems (ERP, SCM, CRM) ensures continuity of information flow.
+Using standard API-based integration capabilities to seamlessly connect with other enterprise systems (ERP, SCM, CRM) ensures continuity of information flow.

 Diverse product data is often fragmented and siloed, requiring complex integration, consolidation, transformation, and even translation efforts.

 For many businesses having a Product data universe with all the latest and greatest information in single source is always a distant pipe dream.
-This often boils down to lack of central PLM platform, uniform business process and its data is simply stored and duplicated across marketing, crm and erp systems.
+This often boils down to lack of central PLM platform, uniform business process and its data is simply stored and duplicated across marketing, CRM and ERP systems.

 Product lifecycle processes may lack clear definition and alignment.